Skip to content

 DRP (Paid Leave to a Date)

-• No early retirement — separation is standard
+No early retirement — separation at a standard date

-• Valuable if you need time to prepare next steps
+Valuable if you need time to prepare your next step

 VSIP Only (No VERA)